This avocado soap recipe includes fresh avocado, avocado oil and lots of pampering shea butter. It's a real treat for your skin!

 - Add essential oils and kaolin clay to the oils and stick blend

-- Carefully pour the lye solution into the oils and stick blend to light trace
+- Carefully pour the lye solution into the oils and stick blend to medium trace (pudding consistency)

-- Separate out a ¼ (~ 300g) of the batter into a small container and add 1 ½ teaspoon of dispersed nettle leaf powder
+- Separate a ¼ (~11 0z / 300g) of the batter into a small container and add 1 ½ teaspoon of dispersed nettle leaf powder

 - Use a whisk to thoroughly incorporate nettle leaf powder until you see no more clumps